dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0901.md

 50 }

 This completes our tour through the Java collections framework.
 As you have seen, the Java library offers a wide variety of collection classes for your programming needs.
 In the next chapter, you will learn how to write graphical user interfaces.

-Chapter 10

-Graphical User Interface Programming

-In this chapter

-10.1 A History of Java User Interface Toolkits

-10.2 Displaying Frames

-10.3 Displaying Information in a Component

-10.4 Event Handling